parsons/mpscd.parsons.edu/README.md

 Jekyll will compile your SCSS or you can use Codekit to compile both SCSS and JS.

 ## Deploying/Publishing
-1. Commit your changes to `master` and push.
+1. Merge your changes into `master` and push.
-2. Check your changes on production by using the Preview link in Siteleaf
+2. Check your changes on production by using the Preview link in Siteleaf.
 3. When you’re ready, click Publish.